colemickens/cloudflare-dyndns/readme.md

+I will be maintaining the rust version of this going forward: [cloudflare-dyndns-rust](https://github.com/colemickens/cloudflare-dyndns-rust), so please give it a shot and file any issues against that, if you'd like me to take a look.

+---

 # cloudflare-dyndns

 This is a tool (golang app + systemd unit files) that will run a dynamic DNS client on your machine in order to keep Cloudflare DNS records up to date and pointing at the network that this tool runs from.